Daafip/ewatercycle-lorenz/docs/index.rst

 ===========================================

 This package is based on the `Leaky bucket <https://github.com/eWaterCycle/ewatercycle-leakybucket/tree/main>`__ & is a wrapper for the `lorenz-bmi <https://github.com/Daafip/lorenz-bmi>`__ model designed for the `eWaterCycle <https://ewatercycle.nl/>`_ platform.

+The Lorenz-96 model as defined by Edward Lorenz (in 1996) is known for its chaotic behavior and thus often used in data assimilation.

+This is the main reason for implementation on a hydrology platform: to test data assimilation techniques.

 Installation
 ------------